robertoteran-tech/vbox-vm-provisioner/machines/kali-standard/README.txt

 ISO
 ---
-Place the Kali installer ISO here:
+Place the Kali installer ISO in the project isos directory with this exact
+path:

 ~/vbox-environment/isos/kali-linux-2026.1-installer-amd64.iso

+The path must match the installation.iso value in vm.yaml.
+If you use a different Kali ISO filename, update vm.yaml before running the provisioner.

 Secrets
 -------